FarmBot-Docs/farmbot-genesis/v1.7/assembly/tools.md

 include callout.html
 type="success"
 title="Room for expansion"
 content="The [unassigned UTM pins](../extras/reference/utm-pin-mapping.md) are available for you to custom map.
 Dreaming of a USB, I2C, or PWM based tool?
-Check out the [tool spec](../mods/tool-spec.md) to learn how to expand upon your FarmBot's abilities with a custom tool!
+Check out the [tool spec](../extras/mods/tool-spec.md) to learn how to expand upon your FarmBot's abilities with a custom tool!
 We provide examples, CAD models, tech specs, and links to purchase parts."
 %}

 {%
 include callout.html
 type="warning"
-title="Having problems with tool verification?" content="Refer to the [tool verification troubleshooting guide](../troubleshooting/tool-verification.md)."
+title="Having problems with tool verification?" content="Refer to the [tool verification troubleshooting guide](../extras/troubleshooting/tool-verification.md)."
 %}

 # Seeder

-The **seeder tool** works by using a [[vacuum pump]] to suction-hold a single seed at the end of a **needle**.
-Different sized **luer lock needles** can be used for different sized seeds to improve performance and realibility of seeding.
+The **seeder tool** works by using a [[vacuum pump]] to suction-hold a single seed at the end of a **luer lock needle**.
+Different sized needles can be used for different sized seeds to improve performance and realibility of seeding.

 |Size  |Gauge|Inner Diameter |Good for                 |
 |------|-----|---------------|-------------------------|